guitarvydas/fabghoststars/README.md

 `Main` is the main entry point of the executable code[^main].

-`Main` contains 4 inputs and one output and one use of the `panic` component.
+`Main` contains 4 inputs and one output and a single use of the `panic` component.

 `Main` contains 2 components
 - Transpiler